Diverse electronic landscape of the kagome metal YbTi3Bi4: Abstract

 \section{Abstract}

-Kagome lattices have emerged as an ideal platform for exploring various exotic quantum phenomena such as correlated topological phases, frustrated lattice geometry, unconventional charge density wave orders, Chern quantum phases, superconductivity etc. In particular, the vanadium based nonmagnetic kagome metals AV$_3$Sb$_5$ (A= K, Rb, and Cs) have seen a flurry of research interest due to the discovery of multiple competing orders.
-Here, we report the discovery of a new Ti based kagome metal YbTi$_3$Bi$_4$ and employ angle-resolved photoemission spectroscopy (ARPES), magnetotransport in combination with density functional theory calculations to investigate its electronic structure.
-We reveal spectroscopic evidence of multiple flat bands arising from the kagome lattice of Ti with predominant Ti 3\textit{d} character.
-Through our calculations of the Z$_2$ indices, we have identified that the system exhibits topological nontriviality with surface Dirac cones at the $\overline{\Gamma}$ point and a quasi two-dimensional Dirac state at the $\overline{\text{K}}$ point which is further confirmed by our ARPES measured band dispersion.
-These results establish YbTi$_3$Bi$_4$ as a novel platform for exploring the intersection of nontrivial topology, and electron correlation effects in this newly discovered Ti based kagome lattice.
+{ Kagome lattices have emerged as an ideal platform for exploring exotic quantum phenomena in materials.
+Here, we report the discovery of Ti-based kagome metal YbTi$_3$Bi$_4$ which we characterize using angle-resolved photoemission spectroscopy (ARPES) and magneto-transport, in combination with density functional theory calculations.
+Our ARPES results reveal the complex fermiology of YbTi$_3$Bi$_4$ and provide spectroscopic evidence of four flat bands.
+Our measurements also show the presence of multiple van Hove singularities originating from Ti 3\textit{d} orbitals and a linearly-dispersing gapped Dirac-like bulk state at the $\overline{\text{K}}$ point in accord with our theoretical calculations.
+Our study establishes YbTi$_3$Bi$_4$ as a platform for exploring exotic phases in the wider $Ln$Ti$_3$Bi$_4$ ($Ln$= lanthanide) family of materials.}

-The kagome lattice, composed of two-dimensional honeycomb network of alternating corner-sharing triangles have attracted enormous research interest recently as they provide a fascinating platform for the emergence of multiple novel topological and correlated electronic phenomenon \cite{Syozi, Zhou, Neupert}.
-Due to the kagome geometry, it possesses intriguing features such as the presence of flat bands, Dirac fermions, and van Hove singularities thus resulting in a complex interplay between geometry, topology, and electron correlations \cite{Guo, Tang, Han, Ye, Lin, Yin1, Yin2, Kang1, Kang2, Nirmal, Li, Regmi, Yinkagome, Balents, Yang}.
-In the past few years, there have been notable discoveries of various exotic phenomena in several kagome magnets, such as Fe$_3$Sn$_2$ exhibiting massive Dirac fermions \cite{Ye}, antiferromagnets Mn$_3$Sn and Mn$_3$Ge showcasing giant anomalous Hall effect \cite{Nakatsuji, Nayak} and the discovery of Weyl semimetal state in a magnetic kagome material Co$_3$Sn$_2$S$_2$ \cite{Liu, Chenweyl}.
+The kagome motifs, which are composed of two-dimensional honeycomb networks of alternating corner-sharing triangles, are attracting enormous interest as they provide a fascinating platform for exploring the emergence of many topological and correlated electronic phenomenon \cite{Syozi, Zhou, Neupert}.
+The Kagome structure allows the possibility of flat bands, Dirac-like dispersions, and van Hove singularities (vHSs), resulting in a complex interplay of geometry, topology, and electronic correlation effects \cite{Guo, Tang, Han, Ye, Lin, Yin1, Yin2, Kang1, Kang2, Nirmal, Li, Regmi, Yinkagome, Balents, Yang}.
+For example, a class of kagome superconductors, \textit{A}V$_3$Sb$_5$ (\textit{A} = K, Rb, and Cs), was discovered recently and found to host nontrivial band topology, charge density wave order and a superconducting ground state \cite{Ortiz1, Ortiz2, Ortiz3, Ortiz4, Zhao, Hu, Jiang, Hao, LeiRb135, LuoK135, Wilson}.